Skip to content

 No. 9 Eat a picnic in the wild

-Children eating a picnic in the covered seating area at Charlecote Park, Warwickshire | © National Trust Images/Annapurna Mellor
+A family enjoy a picnic at Allan Bank and Grasmere, Cumbria | © National Trust Images/Annapurna Mellor

 Find the perfect picnic spot

 Pick a sunny day when it’s unlikely to rain – no one likes soggy sandwiches – and plan your route.
 Are there other adventures you can have along the way?
-Could you try out more of our ‘50 things’ activities, like making some wild art or getting to know a tree?
+Could you try more of our ‘50 things’ activities, like making some wild art or getting to know a tree?

 Ideally, you’ll want somewhere comfortable to sit during your picnic, so pack a blanket, along with some plates, cups and cutlery.